 The basics of a liveable community are straight-forward.
 In the urban area, a liveable community has appropriate housing at a price people can afford.
 It is built around greenspaces and has places to shop, socialize and play nearby.
 Residents know where to find the local library, health services, schools and other community facilities.
 Many of these are within walking or cycling distance, and form a core for the community.
 Good transit provides connections to other destinations outside the community.
 Familiar views and landmarks tell residents where they are and heritage buildings tell them where they have come from.
+To shorten commute journeys and decrease transportation congestion, there is a good balance of housing and places to work.
 Most workplaces outside the community are within a reasonable commute.
 In the Rural Area, a liveable community has many of the features found in liveable urban neighbourhoods.
 Liveable Villages have a strong sense of community and draw in their dispersed country neighbours for shopping and services.